-With insufficient pressure, circulation of blood will become sluggish.
+With insufficient pressure, the circulation of blood will become sluggish.

 Low heart rate.

-With less beats per minute, your heart will not be able to move blood around your body as efficiently.
+With fewer beats per minute, your heart will not be able to move blood around your body as efficiently.

 Together, these effects lead to undernourished, under-oxygenated tissues everywhere in the body.
 Plus, harmful waste products that would usually be carried out of your system via blood may build up and hinder organ function.
 Circulatory system damage will leave you more at risk of disease and chronic illness.

 Alcohol and the respiratory system